Dutch birdwatcher held hostage by terrorists killed in gun battle with Philippine army | DW | 31.05.2019

 What the military said of the incident:

-Dutch Foreign Minister Stef Blok said that he would seek more information from the Philippines about Horn's death.

 "I am shocked by this tragic outcome," Dutch Foreign Minister Stef Blok told news agency ANP.
 "I'm in touch with the family.
-I will ask my Philippine colleague for further clarification" on the circumstance of Ewold's death, Blok added.
+I will ask my Philippine colleague for further clarification" about the circumstances of Ewold's death, Blok added.

 Horn was kidnapped with a Swiss man and a local guide in 2012 during a birdwatching trip in Tawi Tawi province, near Sulu.